Bering/TetriNET-RL/README.md

 ![Screenshot](Screenshots/latest.gif)

 ## Status
 Alpha.
 Core Tetris is playable in a test scene but that's it.
 Ugly main menu.

-Work In Progress.
+Abandoned.
+Play in your browser at http://blockbattle.net/ instead.

 ## Planned Features
 * Cross-platform (Android.
 WebGL, Linux, Mac, Windows, maybe more)